 Ionomic QTLxE frequencies and QTL reaction norms

 We next explored patterns of effect sizes, and types of QTLxE, in our 77 QTL, particularly in our 38 QTL with significant QTLxE effects (Figure 4).
 The design of the crosses that generated the four-way population also allowed us to quantify differences in allelic effects for two distinct lowland vs. upland crosses, AP13 vs. DAC (A x B) and WBC vs. VS16 (C x D).
 In addition to looking at patterns of GxE within these crosses, we could also determine if we had captured variation in effects between these crosses, for both QTL with and without QTLxE effects.
 For the 39 QTL without QTLxE, most effects (75%) had the same direction in both contrasts.
 Thus, most QTL without QTLxE reflected differences in QTL effects between the upland and lowland sets of parents, and few reflected differences in QTL effects between the two upland or the two lowland parents.
 Of these ten QTL without GxE but with within-ecotype variation, two did not colocalize with other elements, and four colocalized with elements which all had no significant QTLxE.
 The remaining four QTL colocalized with elements which did have QTLxE.
-If these colocalizing QTL are due to loci that affect the content of elements, these QTL represent an interesting case of GxE caused by changes in pleiotropy at the locus.
+If these colocalizing QTL are due to loci that affect the content of multiple elements, then these QTL represent an interesting case of GxE caused by changes in pleiotropy at the locus.

-For the 38 QTL (i.e., 76 allelic contrasts) with QTLxE, 35 contrasts (46%) had differential sensitivity in effects (i.e., a magnitude change) across sites.
+For the 38 QTL (i.e., 76 allelic contrasts) with QTLxE, 35 contrasts (46%) had differential sensitivity in effects (i.e., a change in magnitude) across sites.
 These differentially sensitive effects can be for only one allelic contrast or for both contrasts (i.e., A x B and/or C x D) in the QTL with QTLxE.
 For example, the effect of QTL 5K@51.99 for Na content was conditionally neutral in both allelic contrasts, while the effect of QTL 2N@10.06 for Mn was neutral only in the A x B contrast.
 The other 41 allelic contrasts (54%) exhibited antagonistic pleiotropic effects or trade-offs (i.e., a sign change) among sites, with majority of the antagonistic effects present in only one contrast.
 For example, the effects of QTL 2N@72.03, and 9N@24.08 for Rb were antagonistic for the A x B contrast, but not the C x D contrast.
 Overall, the QTL for each element that had QTLxE did not have consistent patterns across environments.
 For example, the QTL 2N@78.05 and 3K@26.18 for P had the largest effects in TX, while the other two QTL 3N@56.03 and 4K@6.08 for P had the largest effect in MO.

 Ionomic QTL colocalization with candidate genes